sujit016/A-Gentle-Introduction-to-Statistical-Computing-Using-Julia/README.md

 A Gentle Introduction to Statistical Computing using R: https://arbhowmick.quarto.pub/a-gentle-introduction-to-statistical-computing-using-r/

 ## Credits
-This content inspired by the course Statistical Computing in the MDM offered by Department of Mathematics, ICT MUmbai
+This content inspired by the course Statistical Computing in the MDM in Machine Learning and Artificial Intelligence offered by the Department of Mathematics, ICT Mumbai, under NEP2020

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.
 For any queries contact sujitchaugule016@gmail.com